sanzida25/Library-Management-System-/README.md

 # Library-Management-System-
-Library Management System using PHP and MYSQL
+Library Management System using HTML, Bootstrap, PHP and MYSQL